MixLM: High-Throughput and Effective LLM Ranking via Text-Embedding Mix-Interaction: Architecture of MixLM

 where $\Theta = [\Theta_R, \Theta_E]$ denotes the full set of trainable parameters.

-Since $h_S = \mathrm{Samp}(F_E(X_e))$ can be precomputed and stored in a near-line cache, the effective sequence length during online inference is reduced from $T_R + T_E$ to $T_R + T_S$.
-In practice, $T_S\ll T_E$, where we might take $T_S=1$ and $T_E$ can be up to 2100, representing orders of magnitudes of reduction in the prompt length.
+Since $h_S = \mathrm{Samp}(F_E(X_e))$ can be precomputed and stored in a near-line cache, the effective sequence length during online inference is reduced from to $T_R + T_S + 1$.
+In practice, $T_S\ll T_E$, where we might take $T_S=1$ and $T_E$ is 2100 in p99, representing orders of magnitudes of reduction in the prompt length.
 Furthermore, when ranking multiple items, $X_R$ is shared across all prompts that correspond to the same user and query.
 As the result, the Key–Value (KV) cache of $X_R$ of be used leading to further reduction of computational complexity.